kimmlee/Containerised_MeSH/README.md

 * Memory 8 GB
 * Storage 80 GB

+We have already tried to run the server container on the GPU instance, but it does not take any benefits from the available GPU as the original code uses faiss_cpu.

 ## How to run

-### Step 1: Prerequisite for cloning or pulling large files from git repo
+### Step 1: Prerequisite for cloning or pulling large files from a git repo

 `curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.deb.sh | sudo bash`